Sorry, you need to enable JavaScript to visit this website.

 Pepco Benning Road Facility Plans and Deliverables

 Pepco is conducting the Remedial Investigation/Feasibility Study (RI/FS) for the Benning Road Facility pursuant to the requirements of a consent decree with the District of Columbia (DC) that was approved by the U.S. District Court on December 1, 2011 (Consent Decree).
 The RI/FS is conducted consistent with the requirements of Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
-The Study Area for the RI/FS consists of a “Landside Investigation Area” focused on the Site itself, and a “Waterside Investigation Area” focused on the shoreline and sediments in the segment of the Anacostia River in close proximity to the Site.
-The Site is one of 15 upland properties along the tidal Anacostia River currently identified by DOEE as potential environmental cleanup sites (PECSs) within the study area for the Anacostia River Sediment Project (ARSP).
+The Study Area for the RI/FS consists of a “Landside Investigation Area ” focused on the Site itself, and a “Waterside Investigation Area” focused on the shoreline and sediments in the segment of the Anacostia River in close proximity to the Site.
+The Site is one of the multiple upland properties along the tidal Anacostia River currently identified by DOEE as potential environmental cleanup sites (PECSs) within the study area for the Anacostia River Sediment Project (ARSP).